DavidGeeraerts/ADDS_Tool/README.md

  - Command shell is faster.
  - Navigating shell menu is quicker.
  - Every search is saved to log file; text files are easy to extract information from, and stores a historical search record.
- - ADDS Tool allows setting parameters, most important is the `-limit` parameter, which by default is set to `-limit 0`.
+ - ADDS Tool allows setting parameters, most important is the `-limit` parameter, which by default is set to `-limit 0`, which is no limit.

 *Why not PowerShell?*
 I like the windows command shell.
 It does most of what's needed.
 When the shell is lacking, PowerShell can be leveraged, which the program does.